p-lange/Clockworld/Rules/TURNS AND ACTIONS.md

 Inhuman | 11 | -
 Legendary | 13 | -

-* **Dismantle** - Take apart or otherwise make non-functional a mechanical object, such as the lock on a door, the wheel of a hubcap, or a firearm.
-The GM may determine that this is a Lengthy Task, requiring several Actions to complete.
-* **Crack** - Bypass the normal access to a locked or keyed object or machine, such as a safe or an automobile.
-If you succeed, you gain access or can control the object or machine.
+* **Crack** - Bypass the normal access to a locked or keyed object or machine, such as a safe or an automobile, or take apart or render non-functional a mechanical object or item, like a locked door.
+If you succeed, you gain access, control, or break-down the relevant object.
 The GM may determine that this is a Lengthy Task, requiring several Actions to complete.
 * **Break (Capped)** - Destroy or seriously damage an unattended object, such as a door or a window.
 * **Stabilize** - Stabilize a Character that is Seriously or Critically Injured.
 The Rank is Adept for Seriously Injured and Master for Critically Injured.
 Using a First Aid Kit reduces the Rank by (1).
 * **Heft (Capped)** - Lift, push, or carry something very heavy, such as an unconscious person or a large crate.
 If you succeed on the Check, you can lift the object and carry it with you as you Move.